 - There’s a guide to the left of the equipment available.
 Contact your local ITC or BBC Safety ext 0464 or +44 37 0411 0464 or email@example.com for additional support.

 Division Specific Issues

-- In Salford and W1 the BBC has procured standard workstations and an assessment of risk has been carried out during design of these areas.
+- The BBC has procured standard workstations and these are in place in the majority of our buildings.
+An assessment of risk has been carried out during design of these areas.

 FAQs/Did You Know?

 - There is no evidence that DSE use damages eyesight though you can experience eye strain and headaches with extended use particularly with poor lighting and posture.

 - You are entitled to an eyesight test if you are a regular display screen user and glasses if you require them solely for the display screen distance and normal glasses won’t do.
 Check out the expenses policy for more information on this process and the form that you need to complete.